-After crash landing on a technologically backward planet, the crew of the Imperial Trade Vessel, Eagle, face a tough decision; save themselves, or save the planet.
-(This is a work in progress.)
+After crash landing on a technologically backward planet, the crew of the Imperial Trade Vessel, Eagle, face a tough decision, save themselves, or save the planet.

 Copyright © 2005 Alistair Potter

 Dead before she was thirty was crap-bad planning, but it was Karla's only option.
-Stretching out her arm, she keyed in the self-destruct command and pressed the final button.
+Reaching over the flight control panel, she keyed in the self-destruct command and pressed the final button.

-A hand grabbed her arm and Karla twisted in her acceleration couch.
-Jont sat alongside her in the ship's redundant weapons station, his thin, almost boyish features were grim.
+Karla twisted in her acceleration couch.
+Jont sat alongside her in the ship's redundant weapons station, his thin, almost boyish features were focused and calm.

-The captain of their small trading vessel, Dan Evans, comm'd using a private vidlink, his blocky weatherbeaten face appearing in a tiny window in Karla's eyepiece display.
+Dan Evans, the captain of their small trading vessel, comm'd back using a private vidlink; his blocky weather-beaten face appearing in a tiny window in Karla's eyepiece display.

 "What's on your mind, Karla?"

-"They deploy for the rating board.
-As to whether they still work, we're about to find out."
+It was a good question; they hadn't been used in earnest for over twenty years.
+"They deploy for the rating board." she said.
+"Whether they still work, we're about to find out."

-She tightened her seat restraints.
-"Everyone, this could get rough.
+Karla tightened her seat restraints.
+"Everyone, this might get rough.
 I mean it.
 Strap in, hang on, do whatever you can.
-Don't ask, just do it now!"
+Don't ask, just do it!"

-Karla punched in a key sequence and said a silent prayer.
-What she was about to attempt was in the flight manual, but carried a strong advisory warning.
-She activated the manual controls and stretched out to grip the joystick that operated the manoeuvring thrusters.
-She would be flying almost by touch, using the pressure of the seat on her body and feedback resistance from the joystick
+What she was about to try was within the ship's flight parameters, but carried a strong advisory warning.
+She activated the manual thruster controls and stretched out to grip the manoeuvring joystick.

 "That's enough," said Jont, "we're almost over it."